Keith Lloyd

 Keith Lloyd is the Dean and Head of Swansea University Medical School.
 He is the Chair of the Welsh Psychiatric Society and of the Royal College of Psychiatrists in Wales and Vice President of the Royal College of Psychiatrists.
-Professor Lloyd is also the trustee for Wales of the charity Samaritans UK.
+He is also the trustee for Wales of the charity Samaritans UK.

 Education and early career

 Lloyd qualified in medicine from Guy's Hospital Medical School.
 He later studied at the London School of Economics, trained in psychiatry at the Bethlem Royal Hospital and Maudsley Hospitals and then undertook doctoral research at the Institute of Psychiatry London.
 He was subsequently appointed as consultant psychiatrist in Exeter UK.

 Professional roles

 Along with his position as Dean of Swansea University Medical School, Lloyd is an Honorary Consultant Psychiatrist, in the NHS in Swansea.
 He has also held the position of Professor of Psychiatry at Swansea University Medical School since 2004.